InternetStarship/Marketlify.xyz/README.md

 ## Project Goals

-- Create a page builder that can be used to create a single web page.
+- Create a page builder that can be used to create a funnel or landing page.
 - All saving is local storage.
 Just export/download HTML.
+- Export to ClickFunnels 2.0

 ---

 ## Panel

-- [ ] Mobile Only Styles
-- [ ] State Only Styles (default, hover)

-- [ ] CSS Edit
+- [ ] CSS Edit Box
 - [ ] Google Fonts
 - [ ] Color Picker
 - [ ] Box Shadow